-Cycling is basically establishing a pattern of taking the nootropic for a specific number of days, weeks, or months, followed by a set amount of time when you don’t take it.
-For example you might decide to take the nootropic on a monthly 3:1 cycle, which would mean you’d take the nootropic regularly for three months and then stop taking it entirely for a month.
+Cycling means establishing a pattern of taking a nootropic for a specific number of days, weeks, or months, followed by a set amount of time when you don’t take it.
+For example, you might decide to take the nootropic on a monthly 3:1 cycle, which would mean you’d take the nootropic regularly for three months and then stop taking it entirely for a month.

-How long to make teach part of the cycle depends on a number of factors, including the nootropic itself and how long you’ve been taking it continuously.
-If you took a nootropic for three months with successful results and started to experience signals of tolerance in month four, it would probably make sense to abstain for a full month before starting to take it again.
-If you started to exhibit signs of tolerance after one or two weeks of continuous use, you might want to try a one week on, one week off cycle.
+The duration of each stage of the cycle depends on a number of factors, including the nootropic itself and how long you’ve been taking it continuously.
+If you took a nootropic for three months with successful results and started to experience signals of tolerance in month four, it would probably make sense to abstain for a full month before starting to retake it.
+If you experienced signs of tolerance after one or two weeks of continuous use, you might want to try a one week on, one week off cycle.

 Cycling Is Strictly Personal